Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 Enum decoders are used to decode enum variants.
 They are very simple, and come in two flavors:

-- `EnumDecoder` which decodes the ordinal of the enum variant.
+- `EnumDecoder` which decodes the enum variant from its ordinal.
-- `EnumDecoderString` which decodes the name of the enum variant.
+- `EnumDecoderString` which decodes the enum variant from its name.

 #### Constant Decoders

 Constant decoders are used to decode a constant value.
-The two base factories to create them are accept whether the constant value that will be decoded or a function that returns the constant value.
+The two base factories to create them accept either a constant value that will be decoded, or a function that returns the constant value.

 For example: